renovatebot/renovate/website/docs/configuration-options.md

 Configuration for Gradle Wrapper updates.
 Changes here affect how Renovate updates the version of gradle in the wrapper, not how it uses the wrapper.

+## gradle2

+This is an alternate manager for Gradle, written completely in JS.

 ## group

 The default configuration for groups are essentially internal to Renovate and you normally shouldn't need to modify them.
 However, you may choose to _add_ settings to any group by defining your own `group` configuration object.